Client: Zuma ○ Cosmopolitan Resort ○ Las Vegas

 Architectural Photography Lenses

-My go-to optic for most architectural photography projects in Las Vegas, without question, is Canon’s ultra wide-angle 14mm L series lens which, when paired with a full-frame 35mm sensor, provides an angle of view at 114°.
+My go-to optic for most architectural photography projects in Las Vegas, without question, is the ultra-wide-angle 14mm lens which, when paired with a full-frame 35mm sensor, provides an angle of view at 114°.
 For comparison the human eye captures life at approximately 120°.
 Of course, much of that field feathers out into our peripheral vision (blind spots), so there’s really no exact comparison.
 Most optical experts say a 40mm to 50mm lens provides a normalized angle of view with respect to the human eye.

-In years past ultra wide-angle lenses always came with a host of issues such as frame corners vignetting and distortion of converging architectural lines (ceiling beams, doorways, window frames, etc.) that would fail to accurately capture a space, delivering an awkward or unnatural image.
+In years past, ultra-wide-angle lenses always came with a host of issues such as frame corner vignetting and distortion of converging architectural lines (ceiling beams, doorways, window frames, etc.) that would fail to accurately capture a space, delivering an awkward or unnatural image.
 Thankfully, computer technology and precision laser technology has greatly aided in the process of manufacturing lens elements that can correct the aberrations of yesterday’s lenses.
 Oddly, now that lens manufactures have spent all their resources to correct these optical eccentricities, our smartphones and photo apps now provide filters to instantly add it back in… so your images look vintage.
-Unbelievable!

-One important note when using an ultra wide-angle lens for interior design photography is placement of the camera.
-Ultra wide-angle lenses tend to push everything in frame outward – exaggerating reality.
+One important note when using an ultra-wide-angle lens for interior design photography is placement of the camera.
+Ultra-wide-angle lenses tend to push everything in frame outward – exaggerating reality.
 If there’s three feet of carpet in center-frame bottom, it will appear there’s twelve feet of carpet in the captured image.
-For landscape photography this can be a fantastic effect as mudcracks on a dry lakebed vanish into your Lawrence of Arabia setting sun.

-Next up are Canon’s 35mm wide-angle and their 100mm standard telephoto lenses.
+Next up are the 35mm wide-angle and the 100mm standard telephoto lenses.
 For tighter crops, where I want to highlight a specific room element, a longer focal length lens will provide a different perspective.
-Additionally, the longer the focal length, a shallower depth of filed can be achieved.
-Depth of field in simple terms is the ability control where the focus begins (nearby) and where it ends (further away) by adjusting the lens’ aperture; the aperture controls the amount of light traveling through the lens, it also regulates the depth of field.
-The lower the aperture number the shallower your depth of field will be.
-So, where does this come in play?
-When capturing a designer’s aesthetic detail that they want to highlight (a door knob, light fixture, faucet, table arrangement etc.) and don’t want the foreground or background to compete for visual attention – depth of field isolates your subject by placing it in focus and pushing everything near and far out of focus
+Additionally, the longer the focal length, the shallower depth-of-field can be achieved.
+DoF in simple terms is the ability control where the focus begins (nearby) and where it ends (further away) by adjusting the lens’ aperture; the aperture controls the amount of light traveling through the lens, it also regulates the DoF.
+The lower the aperture number the shallower your depth-of-field will be – DoF isolates your subject by placing it in focus and pushing everything near and far out-of-focus.

 Prime vs Variable (Zoom) Lenses

 With a zoom lens, if you’re on vacation and want to take an image of a unique building or historic statue, you simply turn the zoom grip ring to find the desired crop.
-If stuck with a prime lens you’ll need to physically move closer, by going into the middle of the street, stopping traffic, to achieve a full-frame capture.
-If you’re a live event photographer, tasked to capture images of a performer and unable to move while at a fixed position inside the stage’s security barrier zone, just use your zoom feature!
-For architectural photography in Las Vegas I have the latitude to place the camera where best needed and the added bonus of superior image quality with the use of prime lenses.
+If stuck with a prime lens, you’ll need to physically move closer to achieve a full-frame capture.
+If you’re a live event photographer, tasked to capture images of a performer and unable to move while at a fixed position, you have the benefit of the zoom feature.
+For architectural photography I have the latitude to place the camera where best needed and the added bonus of superior image quality with the use of a prime lenses.